James Mason: 1931–1939: Early roles

 After Cambridge, Mason made his stage debut in Aldershot in The Rascal in 1931.
 He joined the Old Vic theatre in London under the guidance of Tyrone Guthrie.
-While there he appeared in productions of The Cherry Orchard, Henry VIII, Measure for Measure, The Importance of Being Earnest, Love for Love, The Tempest, Twelfth Night, and Macbeth.
-Featuring in many of these were Charles Laughton and Elsa Lanchester.
+He appeared in productions of The Cherry Orchard, Henry VIII, Measure for Measure, The Importance of Being Earnest, Love for Love, The Tempest, Twelfth Night, and Macbeth.
+Appearing in many of these were Charles Laughton and Elsa Lanchester.
 In the mid-1930s he also appeared at the Gate Theatre, Dublin, notably in Pride and Prejudice with Betty Chancellor.
 In 1933, Alexander Korda gave Mason a small role in The Private Life of Don Juan but sacked him three days into shooting.